paulfranco/AndroidInterviewQuestions/README.md

 **What is the difference between an implicit and explicit intent?**

 When you ask a specific component from within the app by name (explicitly), you use an explicit intent (example: starting a ne Activity).
-When an action is asked from another app, you don't specify it by name, so you use an implicit intent (example: loading a webpage bia the Uri object or loading the Camera).
+When an action is asked from another app, you don't specify it by name, so you use an implicit intent (example: loading a webpage via the Uri object or loading the Camera).